dral3x/BBAlertView/README.md

 # BBAlertView

-BBAlertView is a [UIAlertView](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIAlertView_Class/UIAlertView/UIAlertView.html) with blocks.
+BBAlertView is [UIAlertView](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIAlertView_Class/UIAlertView/UIAlertView.html) with blocks.

-It is very easy to use:
+## How to use it

+It's super easy.
 First, create a new BBAlertView object

     BBAlertView * alerView = [BBAlertView alertWithTitle:@"Title goes here"